-Almost seventy years latter it has been number one on Amazon’s best seller book list (thanks to Glen Beck, you can get it in pdf, e-book etc)).
+Almost seventy years later it has been number one on Amazon’s bestseller book list (thanks to Glen Beck, you can get it in pdf, e-book, etc)).
 This is evidence that despite how much the world has changed the general idea is the same.
 It also was published by Readers Digest.

 Hayek was not anti-government or anarchist.
-He just believed in least government possible.
-Government could play a role in the regulation of work and monetary policy as well as the transmission of information.
+He just believed in the least government possible.
+The government could play a role in the regulation of work and monetary policy as well as the transmission of information.
 So like Adam Smith, there is a role for the government.

-Hayek’s book the Road to Serfdom is not a manual for complete free market laissez-faire capitalism, but rather more a warning against government planning, concentration of power (and a limitation on liberty) as democracies, even the US and the UK could be transformed into socialism or worst.
+Hayek’s book The Road to Serfdom is not a manual for complete free market laissez-faire capitalism, but rather more a warning against government planning, the concentration of power (and a limitation on liberty) as democracies, even the US and the UK could be transformed into socialism or worst.

 Aleksandr Solzhenitsyn remarked when translating to Russian, how someone who had never lived under totalitarian rule could understand so well like Hayek, what it was like.
-I am an American living in post communist Poland and I would say Hayek was a brilliant mind who understood how the government has and does destroy so much good in a society.
+I am an American living in post-communist Poland and I would say Hayek was a brilliant mind who understood how the government has and does destroy so much good in society.

-Keynes of course read F.A.
-Hayek’s book but believed it had not practical application.
+Keynes, of course, read F.A.
+Hayek’s book but believed it had no practical application.

 The important point is that, if we take the people who’s views influence developments, they are now in this country in some measure all socialists.
 It is no longer fashionable to emphasize that “we are all socialists now”, this is so merely because the fact is too obvious.
 Scarcely anybody doubts that we must continue to move towards socialism.